 - Women with rUTIs are more likely to continue to experience symptoms between episodes of UTI

-What To Do If You Suspect You Have A Recurring Urinary Tract Infection
+What To Do If You Suspect You Have A Recurrent Urinary Tract Infection

 1) Get A Medical Evaluation From Your Doctor

 It’s important to get an initial evaluation, including a physical and pelvic exam, in addition to discussing your personal and family medical history.
 According to the article by SQUMJ, medical conditions such as diabetes, pregnancy, and immunosuppression (following organ transplants, for example) make patients more susceptible to recurrent urinary tract infections.

 It’s also important to have lab tests done on your urine to determine what type of bacteria you’ve been infected with.
 The majority of rUTIs are caused by e. coli, that’s usually a given.
 But if you have rUTIs that don’t resolve themselves with antibiotics right away, you may be infected with an antibiotic resistant strain of e. coli which has serious health implications.
 Resistant strains can’t be treated with just any antibiotic––your doctor must determine which will work based on the tests.

 Sometimes, doctors don’t always share the entire story with their patients.
 Or they might share it, write it down in your charts, but never fully explain it.
 When discussing UTIs with your doctor, you must make sure you understand what type of bacteria you’ve been infected with and if it’s an antibiotic resistant strain.
 Nobody is better at advocating for your health than you are, so make sure you’re being your own best advocate by ensuring you have all the information from your tests.